Isaiah 31 – The Lord Will Give Victory, Not Egypt

 But who do not look to the Holy One of Israel,

-Nor seek the LORD!
+Nor seek the Lord!

 a.
-Woe to those who go down to Egypt for help: Isaiah confronts Judah with two sins: the sin of trusting in Egypt and their military might, and the sin of not looking to the Holy One of Israel.
+Woe to those who go down to Egypt for help: Isaiah confronted Judah with two sins: the sin of trusting in Egypt and their military might, and the sin of not looking to the Holy One of Israel.
 Judah felt they had a reason to trust in chariots (because they are many).
 Judah felt they had a reason to trust in horsemen (because they are very strong).
-But they couldn’t seem to find a reason to trust in the LORD!
+But they couldn’t seem to find a reason to trust in the Lord.

 i.
 “They did not, of course, abandon faith per se.
 Everybody lives by faith.
 It is part of the human condition.
 Financiers trust market forces, militarists trust bombs, scientists trust nature’s regularities.
 Jerusalem’s leaders trusted Egypt.”
 (Motyer)